phyzhenli/AM/README.md

 [2]

 [3] L. Jiao, C. Luo, W. Cao, X. Zhou and L. Wang, "Accelerating low bit-width convolutional neural networks with embedded FPGA," 2017 27th International Conference on Field Programmable Logic and Applications (FPL), 2017, pp. 1-4, doi: 10.23919/FPL.2017.8056820.

-## ApproxFlow

-ApproxFlow is a toolbox to evaluate the DNN accuracy with the approximate multiplier.
-In ApproxFlow, each approximate multiplier is described by a look-up table.
-A DNN is represented by a directional acyclic graph (DAG), where each vertex denotes a DNN layer and the edges indicate the data flow.
-When a vertex in the DAG is executed, its dependencies will be executed automatically.

-The code is available at: https://github.com/FDU-ME-ARC/ApproxFlow